 - Don’t forget that you can unfollow a source of news without unfollowing the friend who posts from it.
 If someone is posting items from XYZ news source, click the little down-arrow in the upper right hand corner of the post and select “Hide all from XYZ”, rather than “Unfollow so-and-so”.
 Voila!
 No more XYZ in your news feed!

 - Start with decluttering your Facebook friend list.
 Unfriend whoever meets the non-political criteria outlined in the post I’ve linked to.

 - Unfollow them.
 They won’t be notified, and unfollowing is more easily reversed than unfriending.
 (You can “unfriend” and “unfollow” people in person, too!
 Why not?)
-If you stay friends you can always go to their Timeline (or call them) to check in.
+If you stay friends you can always go to their Timeline (or call them) to check in and catch up.
 One way to unfollow is to click on the little down-arrow in the upper right-hand corner of their next post and select “Unfollow so-and-so”.

 - This chart will help you decide who to keep, unfriend or unfollow in regards to politics.
 I created it prior to the election but, sadly, it still applies.

 Click here for a printable PDF version of this chart.

 - If you see a post in your news feed, or a comment, that you dislike, just keep scrolling.

 - Don’t be the person who argues with people you don’t even know, such as your friends’ friends.
 Nothing good ever comes of that.

 - Simply delete comments to your own posts that you find offensive.
 It’s your “living room”, after all.